thehomosapien/test/README.md

 * RAM: Minumum 2 GB
 * A modern prcoessor with minimum 2 Cores

+If you are running an exchange or any other application and want to integrate Bankcoin Reserve there, please [Contact Us] here (https://bankcoinreserve.io/contact/) for Yellow Paper and Technical Support.

 Install the dependencies in desktop or server:

 ```sh